rhdtownsend/gyre/doc/source/ref-guide/osc-equations/dimless-form.rst

-GYRE offers the capability to adjust the oscillation equations through a number of physics switches, controlled by parameters in the :nml_g:`osc` namelist group.
+GYRE offers the capability to adjust the oscillation equations through a number of physics switches, controlled by parameters in the :nml_g:`osc` namelist group (see the :ref:`osc-params` section).
 The table below summarizes the mapping between the switches appearing in the expressions above, and the corresponding namelist parameters.

 .. list-table::
    :widths: 20 20 60